jJosephM/SkyrmionDome/README.md

 Here is a 3D rendition of the dome profile made with Blender
 ![skyrmionDome4](https://user-images.githubusercontent.com/74024926/151843738-cbc5f439-74a9-4815-a828-59b986dfe383.png)

-Actually an idea for a project is an addon for Blender that facilitates graphinc vector fields
+Actually an idea for a project is an addon for Blender that facilitates graphing vector fields